LukeShortCloud/rootpages/markdown/ansible.md

 # Introduction

-Ansible is a utility for managing server deployments and updates.
-The project is well known for the ease of deploying updated configuration files, it's backwards compatible nature, as well as helping to automate infrastructures.
-[1] Ansible uses SSH to connect to server's remotely.
-If an Ansible task is ever re-run on a server, it will verify if the task is truly necessary (ex., if a package already exists).
-[2] Ansible can be used to create [Playbooks](#playbooks) to automate deployment of configurations and/or services.
+Ansible is a simple utility for automating system administration tasks via SSH for UNIX-like operating systems.
+The only requirements are a SSH connection from a control node to a managed node and Python on both nodes.
+Ansible uses YAML syntax and does not require any knowledge of programming.
+[1]

+There is also support for Windows modules via PowerShell, however, these are not currently documented in this guide.
+[2]

 Sources:

-1. Hochstein, *Ansible Up & Running*, 2.
-2. "An Ansible Tutorial."
+1. "An Ansible Tutorial."
+2. "Windows Support."

 # Installation

-Ansible 2.2 only requires Python 2.4, 2.6, 2.7, or 3.5 on the local host.
+Ansible 2.4 requires Python 2.6, 2.7, or >= 3.5 on both the control and managed nodes.
 Python 3 support is still in development but should be stable within the next few releases.
 [1][2]

 RHEL:
 ```